 Step Four: Add the design to the mirror.
 To make sure the words were straight, I measured from the side of my mirror and added painter’s tape so I could use that as a guide while I adhered the vinyl pieces.
 Then peel the tape away once you’re done and clean the glass gently to remove any fingerprints or smudges from working.

 That’s it—simple!
-You could do any quote or phrase you want.
+You could do any quote or phrase you want (and here’s a roundup of our favorite full length mirrors).
 You could also print a design or a mixture of the two.
 With my leftover vinyl papers, I was thinking about making a moaning Myrtle decal for my bathroom mirror for Halloween next month (all you Potter fans will get that reference).
 Lots of ways to change this up.
 Enjoy and remember to love yourself, friends! -Emma

 Credit // Author: Emma Chapman.
 Photography: Janae Hardy and Emma Chapman.
 Photos edited with A Color Story Desktop.